You are here

-- Selecting a cell from the All Chemicals row (bottom row on the matrix) displays charts for all pollutants monitored at the selected outfall.
+- Selecting a cell from the All Chemicals row (top row on the matrix) displays charts for all pollutants monitored at the selected outfall.

 - Selecting the intersection cell for All Outfalls and All Chemicals displays all charts for the facility for the specified NPDES ID.